threedworld-mit/tdw/Documentation/python/add_ons/occupancy_map.md

 - `o.generate()` prepares to send commands to the build but doesn't actually send commands to the build (only a controller can do that).
 You always need to send `o.generate()` then `c.communicate(commands)`.
 - Occupancy maps are static.
 If an object in the scene moves, `o.occupancy_map` won't update until you call `o.generate()` again.
 - Generating an occupancy map can slow down the build.
 We recommend generating occupancy maps only as needed (not per-frame).
 - The occupancy map doesn't differentiate between big objects and small objects.
 A small object on the floor will make that cell "non-free".
+You can ignore specific objects via the generate() function: `o.generate(ignore_objects=[id0, id1])`.

 ***